Why use WHERE 1=1 in SQL Queries

 Convenience is everything when working behind a computer.
 We have to keep exploring new short keys and any general ways of working to optimize our efficiency.
 Some things you might not like and won’t adopt, and sometimes GUI is better than CLI.
 It’s all personal preference, in the end, choose what you are most optimal with.

-If you wonder what would happen if we change the WHERE 1=1 to WHERE 1=2, have a look at my other blog post – Why Use WHERE 1=2 in SQL
+If you wonder what would happen if we change the WHERE 1=1 to WHERE 1=2, have a look at my other blog post: Why Use WHERE 1=2 in SQL

 Comments

-2 responses to “Why use WHERE 1=1 in SQL Queries”
+One response to “Why use WHERE 1=1 in SQL Queries”

 1. Quintin White Avatar